diffblue/gitlab/doc/architecture/blueprints/rate_limiting/index.md

-It is impossible to make a decision about extracting such a decoupled limits service yet, because we will need to ship more proof-of-concept work, and concrete iterations to nform us better about when and how we should do that.
+It is impossible to make a decision about extracting such a decoupled limits service yet, because we will need to ship more proof-of-concept work, and concrete iterations to inform us better about when and how we should do that.
 We will depend on the Evolution Architecture practice to guide us towards either extracting Decoupled Limits Service or not doing that at all.